F4l13n5n0w/sn0wldr/README.md

 ## This is used to generate a AV bypassed C2 loader from shellcode.

-### Currently supporting the following C2 plateform:
+### Currently supporting the following C2 plateform (It is now should be able to support any C2 if shellcode is provided):

 * Meterpreter
 * Covenent
 * Sliver
+* Cobalt Strike

 ### Feature